 Firstly you need to decide what size aircraft you are going to build.
-Well I wanted something that was similar size to my Ripmax Spitfire for ease of storage and transportation so I settled on a 50 inch (1270mm) wingspan.
-There are quite a lot of drawings and CAD plans on the Internet for most airplanes .
+Well, I wanted something that was a similar size to my Ripmax Spitfire for ease of storage and transportation so I settled on a 50 inch (1270mm) wingspan.
+There are quite a lot of drawings and CAD plans on the Internet for most aeroplanes.
 I always try to find a CAD drawing in DXF format which is an industry standard which you can use one of the Free CAD programs to scale the drawing to your dimension.
 My favourite is DraftSight

 I’ve used two pieces of software to generate the g-code to build the Hurricane.
 The wing g-code is developed in Profili2 Pro and fuselage in DevFus Foam.
 See my article Free CNC software if you are on a budget.

 Profili2 Pro is quite an extensive program and has evolved over the years and can do lots of other clever stuff with airfoils.
-It has an option to generate g-code for 4 axis CNC machines and this is what I used for my flying wings.
-This has now been upgrade to DevWing Foam
+It has an option to generate g-code for 4 axes CNC machines and this is what I used for my flying wings.
+This has now been upgraded to DevWing Foam

-Part 1 in the video list below show how the wings were made with Profili2 Pro, but you could of used on of the free options I’ve linked above
+Part 1 in the video list below show how the wings were made with Profili2 Pro, but you could have used one of the free options I’ve linked above

 I used DevFus Foam will generate the g-code to produce the fuselage sections.
-Which is available in Demo version that are fully working apart from being able to save the g-code. www.devcad.com
+Which is available in Demo version that is fully working apart from being able to save the g-code. www.devcad.com

-Part 2 in video list shows how to use DevFus Foam to make the fuselage
+Part 2 in the video list shows how to use DevFus Foam to make the fuselage

 Part 3 in the list shows and the build progress

-I’ve now created a video series on how to use DevFus Foam 2 to build the fuselage of a BAE Hawk with a electirc ducted fan.
+I’ve now created a video series on how to use DevFus Foam 2 to build the fuselage of a BAE Hawk with an electric ducted fan.
 Here’s a link to it http://www.rckeith.co.uk/getting-started-devfus-foam-2/ At the time of this update the Hurricane is finished just waiting for its maiden flight.

 She leapt away and was a little lively until I got her trimmed and on lower rates, but she flies very well, what a relief after 3 years since starting this project.